cloudnativetrainings/kubernetes-fundamentals-for-devs/labs/06_graceful_shutdown_dragons/README.md

 # Get the Worker Nodes for the Pods
 kubectl get pods -o wide

-# SSH into the Worker Nodes where the Pods are running
+# Open a shell and access the Worker Nodes where the Pods are running
 docker exec -it $(kubectl get pod app-a -o jsonpath='{.spec.nodeName}') bash

 # [WORKER-NODE] Switch to the default logging directory of the Worker Node